Circuit boards are a major component of a wide variety of electronics products.

 Flexible PCB in Computer

 Modern cars are full of computer technology and they contain many electronic components and units to manage the whole car functions.
-Flexible PCBs are used in these electronic units such as in EMU (Engine Management Units), anti-lock braking system, airbag controllers, instrument panels, and dash systems, etc.
+Flexible PCBs are used in these electronic units such as in EMU (Engine Management Units), anti-lock braking systems, airbag controllers, instrument panels, and dash systems, etc.

 As flexible PCB has the flexibility it is easy to fit even in a much smaller space which gives more freedom to engineers to design as they desired.
 Moreover, flexible PCBs are made for extreme conditions which are useful for electronics units of cars.